 In certain cases we will keep records indefinitely such as property records and Commoners records.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online, electronically and physically.

 All of the personal data we process is processed in the UK.
-However, for the purposes of IT hosting and maintenance your information may be situated outside of the European Economic Area (EEA).
 This will be done in accordance with guidance issued by the Information Commissioner’s Office.

 Sharing your information